Skizzy-create/OMNIMIND/contracts/hello_foundry/FILECOIN_CALIBRATION_STATUS.md

 ### 🎉 **Conclusion:**

-While Filecoin Calibration deployment failed due to gas limit issues, your dAI-Vault is **FULLY FUNCTIONAL** on local Anvil and ready for development and testing!
+While Filecoin Calibration deployment failed due to gas limit issues, your OmniMind is **FULLY FUNCTIONAL** on local Anvil and ready for development and testing!
 The local deployment provides a perfect development environment that's actually more reliable for testing.

 **Your system is ready for development and testing!** 🚀